nazmulidris/developerlife.com/_posts/2008-08-05-android-animation-framework.md

 [XML](http://code.google.com/android/samples/ApiDemos/res/anim/).

-For all animations, if the animation effects extend beyond the screen region then they are clipped outside those boundaries… this applies to animations that rotate a screen or scale it for example.
+For all animations, if the animation effects extend beyond the screen region then they are clipped outside those boundaries... this applies to animations that rotate a screen or scale it for example.

 ### Defining in XML, and Loading from XML